eatoin5hrdlu/EvoStat/README.md

 ====
 Software and Hardware for an automated platform for PACE and PATHE experiments.

-PATHE (Phage-Assisted Three-Hybrid Evolution) is an enhancement to PACE (Phage Assisted Continuous Evolution) described by Kevin M. Esvelt, Jacob C. Carlson, and David R. Liu in http://www.ncbi.nlm.nih.gov/pubmed/21478873
+PATHE (Phage-Assisted Three-Hybrid Evolution) is our enhancement to PACE (Phage Assisted Continuous Evolution) which was described by Kevin M. Esvelt, Jacob C. Carlson, and David R. Liu in http://www.ncbi.nlm.nih.gov/pubmed/21478873

 This project contains Arduino code for a Host CellStat (Turbidostat), Sample Collector, and Lagoons as well as the server software to provide an on-screen interface to Temperature, Turbidity, Flowrate, and Sample Collector control and Web interface.
+The goal is a remote access, fully automated system with a build cost less than $1000.00.

 SWI-Prolog based web server, GUI, and Turbidostat control software written mostly in Prolog/Xpce with some Python (e.g. pySerial, for a portable serial interface to Arduino) and HTML.
 Bluetooth interface added as foreign function library to SWI-Prolog currently eliminates the need for pySerial.
 See github.com/eatoin5hrdlu/plblue